chompy/platform_cc/README.md

 4) Setup services.
 (Deploy MySql databases, etc).

-    You should know setup your services such as your database.
+    You should now setup your services such as your database.

-    ***TODO:*** Add commands to shell in to application container.
-Add command to access MySql.
+    You can use the 'mysql:sql' command to run SQL queries and gain access to the MySQL console.

 4) Deploy project.